Late Summer Staycation Ideas

 Visit The Nene Valley

 The Nene Valley is a very accessible destination, being only one hour from London, Birmingham, Oxford and Cambridge.
-This beautiful part of Northamptonshire covers an area three times the size of the Great Fens, and the peaceful countryside location features wildflower meadows, marshes and wetlands, woodlands and grasslands which makes it an important area for wildlife.
+This beautiful part of Northamptonshire covers an area three times the size of the Great Fens.
+The peaceful countryside location features wildflower meadows, marshes and wetlands, woodlands and grasslands which makes it an important area for wildlife.

 The Nene Valley Railway is a huge hit with little ones as well as train enthusiasts, and you can ride a heritage steam or diesel train while you explore the area in style.